sematext/docs/docs/agents/sematext-agent/platform-support-policy.md

 **Notes:**

-- Our eBPF functinality requires at least 4.4.2 version of the Linux kernel.
+- Our eBPF functionality requires a minimum Linux kernel version of 4.4.2.
-- The Sematext Agent's bare-metal version relies on SystemD.
-While using Init remains possible, we strongly recommend adopting SystemD for optimal performance.
+- The Sematext Agent's bare-metal version is dependent on SystemD.
+Although using Init is still possible, we highly recommend adopting SystemD for optimal performance.

 ## Platforms